netbox-community/ansible_modules/docs/plugins/netbox_tenant_module.rst

 ..
 Description

-- Creates or removes tenants from Netbox
+- Creates or removes tenants from NetBox

 ..
 Aliases